mdevio/tiktok-username-checker/README.md

 # Report bugs

-If you want to report any bugs or need any help, press [here](https://github.com/mdevio/TikTok-Username-Checker/issues).
+If you want to report any bugs, need any help or want to contribute with ideas on how to improve the project, please press [here](https://github.com/mdevio/TikTok-Username-Checker/issues).

 # Disclaimer